 From Tennessee, she traveled to Alabama where she was heavily pursued for the Masters Program in Acting Pedagogy at the University of Alabama in Tuscaloosa.
 Under the tutelage of Ed Williams, Peder Melhuse, Tiza Garland, and Seth Panitch, this program uniquely melded her passion for acting and her passion for teaching.
 The Department of Theatre and Dance afforded her the opportunity to emphasize in theatre movement, through which she studied stage combat, period styles, jazz, ballet, mask work, and Laban, while maintaining a full schedule of acting in university productions, teaching a full semester load, studying musical theatre, voice, and directing.
 She earned the Marian Gallaway Award for Distinguished Graduate Acting during her second year, and in 2006, she graduated with a Master of Fine Arts in Acting Pedagogy.

-During school, Maegan began her career in the professional theatre, gaining experience in summer stock outdoor theatre venues in North Carolina and Ohio.
-Since graduating, she has worked for SummerTide Theatre, Seaside Repertory Theatre, and the California Theatre Center as both actor and teacher.
-She maintains allegiance to the Southeastern Theatre Conference, as well as the Laban/Bartenieff Institute of Movement Studies.
-She has also studied with Hamilton Camp at the Paul Sills’ Wisconsin Theatre Game Center and Ballroom Dancing at the Fred Astaire Studios in Santa Clara, California.
+Maegan began her career in the professional theatre by gaining experience in summer stock outdoor theatre venues in North Carolina and Ohio.
+She has since worked for SummerTide Theatre, Seaside Repertory Theatre, California Theatre Center, Centre Stage South Carolina, and The Warehouse Theatre as both actor and teacher.
+She has been a proud member of the Southeastern Theatre Conference since 2001.
+She has also studied with Hamilton Camp at the Paul Sills’ Wisconsin Theatre Game Center, Ballroom Dancing at the Fred Astaire Studios in Santa Clara, California, the Laban/Bartenieff Institute of Movement Studies in New York, The Shakespeare Birthplace Trust’s Shakespeare Institute in Stratford-upon-Avon, and Accademia dell’Arte in Arezzo, Italy.
 Through professional experience and development, Maegan continues her training for a constantly changing theatre world.

 In 2006, Maegan was appointed as the Education Director at California Theatre Center.
 In this position, her mission to instill a life-long appreciation for the arts in our young people took root.
 For CTC, Maegan not only developed every piece of eduction material, but she also worked as an actor and director for the company’s professional productions.
 CTC’s Theatre Conservatory, Internship Program, Great Spring Musical, Youth Professional Acting, and Outreach Programs serve thousands of students in California, Oregon, Washington, and Nevada.
 In 2007, Maegan also had the opportunity to design curriculum for second-language English students that was then presented on the first-ever American youth theatre tour to China.
 Maegan’s Conservatory students have gone on to attend top theatre schools such as University of Southern California, American Musical and Dramatic Academy, and Carnegie Mellon.

-Currently, Maegan is the Assistant Professor of Acting & Directing at Furman University.
+Currently, Maegan is the Assistant Professor of Acting & Directing at Furman University, President of the South Carolina Theatre Association, Vice-Chair of the Southeastern Theatre Conference’s College & University Division, and an Artistic Associate at The Warehouse Theatre.
 Through her courses at Furman, Maegan attempts to engage individual growth through theatre as a professional art-form.
 In so doing, she hopes that students will carry their appreciation of theatre beyond the university grounds to a wider world in need of exploring the human spirit.